xthemadgenius/btcrec-cli/docs/index.md

  * Automated seed recovery with a simple graphical user interface
  * Ability to search multiple derivation paths simultaneously for a given seed via --pathlist command (example pathlist files in the )
  * “Offline” mode for nearly all supported wallets - use one of the [extract scripts (click for more information)](docs/Extract_Scripts.md) to extract just enough information to attempt password recovery, without giving *btcrecover* or whoever runs it access to *any* of the addresses or private keys in your Bitcoin wallet.

+If you want the tool to support a crypto/wallet that isn't listed above, please test that it works and submit a PR which includes a unit test for that coin and also any required code to accept the address format.

+**_If you are trying to do a recovery for a coin/wallet that isn't listed above, feel free to contact me as it may be possible for you to sponsor the addition of that crypto as part of an assisted recovery fee._**